lolzminer123/proxyminerlargepill/README.md

 you can turn of telegram its not a must to have online but handy if you want notifications to ur mobile or discord on mobile.

+input your pool and port into proxy then click generate copy the ip and port and paste that into your miner in pool and port click save and run :)

 works with gminer 3.27 , lolminer 1.66 & T-Rex 0.26.8

 results for connecting to k1pool is 14ms and 12ms when mining ethereumpow and ethereumfair same with bitcoingold